esihaj/esihaj.github.io/content/released/26-fast-java-networking.md

 [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding) is used together with [Aeron](https://github.com/real-logic/aeron) and is crazy fast. \
 [Fast Binary Encoding (FBE)](https://github.com/chronoxor/FastBinaryEncoding)

-Other than Aeron [KryoNet](https://github.com/EsotericSoftware/kryonet) is a Java library that provides a clean and simple API for efficient TCP and UDP client/server network communication using NIO.
+Other than Aeron, [KryoNet](https://github.com/EsotericSoftware/kryonet) is a Java library that provides a clean and simple API for efficient TCP and UDP client/server network communication using NIO.
 KryoNet uses the [Kryo serialization library](https://github.com/EsotericSoftware/kryo).

 - {{< tag latency >}} {{< tag networking >}} {{< tag serialization >}}